-Total Loans and Receivables shrank by 22% year on year to PHP1.62 billion.
+Total Loans and Receivables shrank by 23% year on year to PHP1.3 billion.
 One positive effect of the pandemic was our clients' continued infusion of fresh funds.
-Despite over PHP4 billion of insurance and investments outflows, our deposit balances remained flat to 2019 at PHP11.6 billion, indicating our client's view of the bank as a safe haven during times of crisis.
+Despite over PHP6 billion of insurance and investments outflows, our deposit balances grew by 11% year on year at PHP13 billion, indicating our client's view of the bank as a safe haven during times of crisis.

-All liquidity and capital ratios remained above prescribed limits with Total Capital Adequacy Ratio (CAR) at 49.45%, 2pps better than previous year and significantly higher than regulatory minimum of 10%.
-Similarly, Common Equity Tier 1 (CET 1) Ratio ended 2% better than previous year at 48.82%.
-2020 dividends paid totaled PHP283 million, a 389% increase from previous year.
+All liquidity and capital ratios remained above prescribed limits with Total Capital Adequacy Ratio (CAR) at 60.7%, over 11 percentage points higher than previous year and significantly above regulatory minimum of 10%.
+Similarly, Common Equity Tier 1 (CET 1) Ratio ended at 60.1% vs. 2020's 48.8%.
+2021 dividends paid totaled PHP70.5 million and is 75% lower than the Bank's 2020 dividend.